 - The borrowing period is 14 days.

-- One renewal, subject to recall, is possible.
+- Two renewals, subject to recall, are possible.

 - The maximum number of items which may be borrowed is 3 per patron.